« View All Posts

 However, if you’ve failed a drug or alcohol screening and you’d like to drive again in the future, you’ll need to go through the SAP program.

-We’ve put together a blog to help you learn more about the SAP program and which companies you can work with after you’ve failed a drug/alcohol screening and undergo a SAP program
+We’ve put together an article to help you learn more about the SAP program and which companies you can work with after you’ve failed a drug/alcohol screening and undergo a SAP program

 Perhaps you’re not concerned about a failed drug test, but you are planning to switch companies soon and you don’t want to make a mistake.
 Our guide to the top mistakes truck drivers make when switching jobs can help you avoid common mistakes.